Kaiseraugst

-Kaiseraugst (Swiss German: Chhäiseraugscht) is a municipality within the district of Rheinfelden in the canton of Aargau in Switzerland.
-It is named after the Ancient Roman city of Augusta Raurica whose ruins are situated nearby.
-The prefix Kaiser- ("imperial") refers to the fact that from medieval times this town formed part of the Habsburg territory of Further Austria, as opposed to neighbouring village of Augst, part of the then Canton of Basel in the Old Swiss Confederacy.
+Kaiseraugst (Swiss German: Chhäiseraugscht) is a municipality in the district of Rheinfelden in the canton of Aargau in Switzerland.
+Located on the High Rhine, it is part of the Basel metropolitan region and borders Germany and the canton of Basel-Landschaft.
+It is named after the Ancient Roman city of Augusta Raurica whose ruins are nearby.
+The prefix Kaiser- ("imperial") refers to the fact that from medieval times the town formed part of the Habsburg territory of Further Austria, as opposed to the neighbouring village of Augst, which was part of the Canton of Basel in the Old Swiss Confederacy.

+Founded as a Roman fort, Castrum Rauracense, around AD 300, Kaiseraugst has a rich history tied to its strategic position along the Rhine.
+Today, it is one of the fastest-growing residential and industrial centers in the region, hosting major companies like Hoffmann-La Roche.
+The municipality is also known for the abandoned Kaiseraugst Nuclear Power Plant project, which sparked significant environmental protests in the 1970s.

 History

+Roman Era

+Kaiseraugst’s origins trace to the Roman city of Augusta Raurica, established around 45 BC by the Raurici tribe and Roman authorities, making it Switzerland’s oldest Roman settlement.

+Around AD 100, a lower town developed on the Rhine, within modern Kaiseraugst, featuring a river port, artisan quarters, and commercial facilities.

-About AD 300, following the loss of the Limes Germanicus and the right bank of the Rhine, the Roman army built a fort near the city of Augusta Raurica.
-The fort, which was named Castrum Rauracense was intended to serve as the headquarters of the legio I Martia and to protect a ford over the Rhine.
+After the Alamanni destroyed Augusta Raurica’s upper town around 273–274, and the loss of the Limes Germanicus and the right bank of the Rhine, the Roman army built Castrum Rauracense, a fort in the lower town, around AD 300 to protect a ford over the Rhine and serve as headquarters of the legio I Martia.
 During the 4th century, the fort grew in importance because it commanded a bridge that lay along the road from Gaul to the Danube, and sometime around 337 and 341 AD, an amphitheatre, likely the youngest known Roman amphitheatre, was constructed.
 Emperors Constantius II and Julian assembled their armies at the Castrum Rauracense before marching to battle against the Alemanni.

 Following the collapse of the Roman Empire the fort remained occupied as local Germanic tribes moved in.
 The fort and neighboring church became the seat of a bishop during the 4th century, with the bishop first being mentioned in 346.
 In the 7th century the bishop moved to Basel and the settlement declined in importance.
-In 752 a village called Augusta was first mentioned, however it was not until 1442 that the village of Augst split into Augst and Kaiseraugst.